Prosdino95/SOFTWARE-ENGINEERING-2/AcceptanceTest.rst

 Submit Flexible Event
 ----------------------

-The flexible lunch dont' work both in the app and in the Jmeter Test.
+The flexible lunch dont' work both in the app.

 The Server answer at the post is:
     :code:`"error": "The minReservationTime is greater than the allowed timeslot"`